 Price & Competitor Comparison

 With an RRP of £270, the C3 Silence isn’t a cheap vacuum cleaner – especially compared to other bagged models.
-We think it’s worth the money if you’re looking for a quiet vacuum cleaner that still provides excellent cleaning performance though.
+We think it’s worth the money if you’re looking for a quiet vacuum cleaner that still provides solid cleaning performance though.

 It’s also worth searching for current deals and discounts to ensure you get the best price.
 The Complete C3 Silence EcoLine is often available for considerably less than its RRP.